Information for Prospective Students

 Application Criteria

 Applicants should have completed an undergraduate major in a physical science such as astronomy, atmospheric sciences, chemistry, geology, mathematics, or physics.
-However, admission is based on the overall demonstrated capability and preparation of the applicant.
+However, admission is based on the overall demonstrated capability and preparation of the applicant, in conjunction with sponsorship from the prospective advisor.

 To learn about required coursework and steps to degree, review the PTYS Ph.D. degree requirements and the PTYS core course requisites.
 Additional information about degree requirements and available courses and course descriptions is available from the Graduate Program page.